Shamim Osman

+Early life and family

+Osman was born on 28 February 1961 to a Bengali Muslim political family in Narayanganj, East Pakistan.
+His family belongs to a Pradhan clan from Jamalkandi in present-day Comilla.
+His father, Abul Khayer Mohammad Shamsuzzoha, along with his elder brothers, Nasim Osman and Salim Osman of the Jatiya Party, all served as MPs in Narayanganj.
+His grandfather, Mohammad Osman Ali, was a founding member of the Awami League.

+Osman is a graduate of the University of Dhaka.

 Career

 Osman was elected as a member of parliament at the 7th National Parliamentary Elections in June 1996 from Narayanganj-4.
-Osman received 73,349 votes while his nearest rival, Sirajul Islam of the Bangladesh Nationalist Party received 63,866 votes.
+Osman received 73,349 votes while his nearest rival, Sirajul Islam of the Bangladesh Nationalist Party, received 63,866 votes.
 He contested the 2001 Bangladeshi general election as a candidate of Awami League from Narayanganj-4 and lost.
-He received 106,104 votes while the winner, Muhammad Gias Uddin of Bangladesh Nationalist Party received 137,323.
+He received 106,104 votes, while the winner, Muhammad Gias Uddin of Bangladesh Nationalist Party received 137,323.
 After losing the position in 2001, he went on self-exile in India and Canada.

 Bangladesh Police searched Osman's home in Narayanganj on 24 November 2003 when he was in Canada.

-In November 2004, Osman's political rival, Mominullah Liton also known as David was killed in a crossfire by Rapid Action Battalion.
+In November 2004, Osman's political rival, Mominullah Liton, also known as David, was killed in a crossfire by the Rapid Action Battalion.

-On 1 May 2007, Osman was sentenced to jail for three years in a case filed by the Anti Corruption Commission.
+On 1 May 2007, Osman was sentenced to jail for three years in a case filed by the Anti-Corruption Commission.
 On 14 August, a court ordered his property to be seized for tax evasion.
-In September 2007, the Anti Corruption Commission sued Osman and his wife for illegal wealth and submitted the charge sheet in April 2008.
+In September 2007, the Anti-Corruption Commission sued Osman and his wife for illegal wealth and submitted the charge sheet in April 2008.
 On 12 September, he was sentenced to eight years imprisonment in a tax evasion case.

-On 12 January 2009, Justices A. B. M. Khairul Haque and Md Abdul Hye of the Bangladesh High Court rejected Osman's petition seeking bail in three cases filed by the Anti Corruption Commission and the National Board of Revenue.
+On 12 January 2009, Justices A. B. M. Khairul Haque and Md Abdul Hye of the Bangladesh High Court rejected Osman's petition seeking bail in three cases filed by the Anti-Corruption Commission and the National Board of Revenue.
 After around eight years, Osman came back to Narayanganj in April 2009 when Bangladesh Awami League party returned to power.
-On 11 February, he received bail two cases in which he was sentenced to three and eight years imprisonment.
+On 11 February, he received bail in two cases in which he was sentenced to three and eight years imprisonment.
 In 2011, he lost the Narayanganj City Mayoral election to Selina Hayat Ivy.
 He had received 78,000 votes in the city election.
-On 7 April 2011, Bangladesh High Court squashed the Anti Corruption Commission case in which he was sentenced to three years imprisonment.
+On 7 April 2011, High Court squashed the Anti-Corruption Commission case in which he was sentenced to three years imprisonment.